ventino/loki-grafana/README.md

-This is a generic VM module, docker enabled, which needs a file called terraform.tfvars to be filled.
+This is an loki stack installed on microk8s.

 ## Prerequisites: